lr42/gentle/roadmap.md

 Features
 ------------------------------------------------------------------------

-- [x] Show the time to the next break in the tool tip for the task bar icon.
-(Also mentioned by Brenden.)
-	- [ ] Allow configuring which type of time is shown in the tool tip, the absolute time, the relative time, or both (or even possilby neither).
 - [ ] Show a tool tip over the glow box which indicates which break this is for.
 Make this optional.
 (From Matt.)
 - [ ] Set up proper file logging and log rotations.
 Preferably the logs